-It’s time to reserve your seat for the 2018 Timber Framing Classes.
+Reserve your seat for the June 2018 Timber-Framing Classes.

 Vertical posts with hand cut English Tying Joints give the structure long life and a solid personality.
 Curved braces lock the top plates and support posts together for a firm connection between the upper wall structure and the bottom plates.